A case study: Oxford’s School of Anthropology (2024)

 — Oxford Anthropology (@oxford_anthro) March 6, 2024

 As part of the course, each student is interviewed by a professional videographer, providing them with an opportunity to practice delivering interviews (session 4) while generating high-quality footage that they learn to edit (in session 5).
 The content created is relevant to students themselves as well as to the School of Anthropology.
-Watch a few videos produced as part of the course below and learn more about our students’ research!
+Watch a few videos produced as part of the course below!